Illinois Reboot 2.0: Python Project Course

 Reboot 2.0 Application Process

-Applications for Reboot 2.0 are now open, and will be accepted through Dec.
-20, 2021.
+Applications for Reboot 2.0 are now closed.
 Participants will be notified in early January 2022 of their acceptance into the program.

 It is not a requirement for Reboot 2.0 applicants to have completed a previous Reboot training cohort.
 However, an understanding of Python and an aptitude for programming must be demonstrated in the application.